 Manufacturing is a complex endeavor under any circumstances.
-But in the case of products that are Engineered-to-Order (ETO), that complexity is multiplied due to the engineering, costing and change management that is often required.
+But in the case of Engineer-to-Order (ETO) products, that complexity is multiplied due to the engineering, costing, and change management that is often required.

 You can also listen to this article: